 Identifying Signs of Abuse – The signs of child abuse and neglect are not always as obvious as a broken bone or bruise.
-Click here to learn more about some of the signs of abuse/neglect.
-You can also learn more about the signs of child sexual abuse here and the myths surrounding the issue.
+Download a PDF copy about some of the signs of abuse/neglect.
+You can also learn more about the signs of child sexual abuse and the myths surrounding the issue.

 Reporting Abuse and the Investigation Process - It’s important for citizens and professionals to know what to expect when they call to report a case of suspected abuse/neglect.
 For instance, because of historic call volume, callers may be on hold for a short period of time.
-Click here to learn what you should be prepared to share with our Report Line staff.
+Learn what you should be prepared to share with our Report Line staff.
 Also, have you ever wondered what happens after you hang up?
-Click here for information on the Investigative Process.
+Read the information on the Investigative Process.

 Information for Professionals